dair-ai/dair-ai.github.io/_posts/2020-05-11-BART-Summary.md

 ### **Comparing different Text-Noising techniques and LM Objectives**
 ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2FAntonioLprd%2FdqcEKBSd0Y.png?alt=media&token=2cee8cc9-cb39-472f-9377-82c995a7ee85)
 In the first experiment detailed in the paper Lewis et al., using the framework they introduced at the beginning of the article, compare different pre-training techniques and LM Objectives on a smaller than usual model, BART-base.
-The model uses a 6 layered, transformer-based, Seq2Seq architecture for autoencoding as introduced in the **"Attention is all you need"** paper from Vaswani et al. The pre-training techniques compared in the experiments can be divided between those that work at the token level and the ones that work at the sentence level.
+The model uses a 6 layered, transformer-based, Seq2Seq architecture for autoencoding as introduced in the [Attention is all you need paper](https://arxiv.org/pdf/1706.03762.pdf) from Vaswani et al. The pre-training techniques compared in the experiments can be divided between those that work at the token level and the ones that work at the sentence level.

 **Token Masking** random tokens are sampled and replaced with [MASK]<br />
 **Token Deletion** similar to masking but the token sampled are deleted and the model has to add new token in their place.<br />